Marc-Edison-Vergeire/My_Portfolio/Write-Ups/TryHackMe Write-Ups/README.md

 <br>
 <h3>Scenario</h3>
 	<p>
 		A finance employee at a logistics firm received a highly targeted follow-up email regarding an unpaid invoice from a known packaging business partner.
-Unbeknownst to the employee, this was a sophisticated phishing attack containing a weaponized attachment that compromised the host or workstation upon execution.
+Unbeknownst to the employee, this was a sophisticated phishing attack containiing a weaponized attachment that compromised the host or workstation upon execution.
 	</p>
 	<p>
 		As the responding SOC Analyst, I flagged the anomalous execution of the attachment, correlating it with corresponding phishing reports submitted by other personnel within the finance division.
-Threat intelligence and TTP mapping indicate that the initial delivery mechanisms align directly with an emerging threat group actively targeting the logistics sector.
+Threat intelligence and TTP (Tactics, Techniques and Procedures) mapping indicate that the initial delivery mechanisms align directly with an emerging threat group actively targeting the logistics sector.
 	</p>

 <br>